Work With Us

 Essential competency and experience requirements

-- Strong financial analytical and problem solving skills
+- Strong financial analytical and problem-solving skills

-- Understanding of project accounting
+- Understanding of project/fund accounting and cost recoveries

 - Effective communicator (including excellent written and verbal English) as demonstrated on financial and narrative reporting, and verbal skills